ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 ### 1. How to implement script inclusion methods

-Scripts can be included via simple PHP “include” statement:
+Scripts can be included via simple PHP "include" statement:

 ```php
 include $path;
 ```

-Since all script inclusion statements go between “ob_start()” and “ob_get_clean()” statements (see “build” method in a [previous article](http://www.issart.com/blog/great-feature-php/)), their entire output will go to the buffer.
+Since all script inclusion statements go between "ob_start()" and "ob_get_clean()" statements (see "build" method in a [previous article](https://www.issart.com/blog/great-feature-php/)), their entire output will go to the buffer.

-If we type “include” statement in a scope of some object, all members of this object will be available in the script via $this variable.
+If we type "include" statement in a scope of some object, all members of this object will be available in the script via $this variable.

 ```php
 class FE_Config_Context